Trade directory · Los Angeles metro · California

 Licensing Requirements

-California requires C-61 Limited Specialty license for handyman work over $500 total project cost including labor and materials.
-Must pass trade exam and law/business exam.
-4 years verifiable experience or equivalent education required.
+California requires C-53 Swimming Pool Contractor license for pool work over $500, but no specific handyman license.
+However, work over $500 total project cost requires appropriate contractor's license.
+Must pass trade exam, law and business exam, and show 4 years experience or education equivalent.
 License renewal every 2 years with continuing education requirements.

 §2